 Once dinner is ready to be served, you will be presented with authentic glassware, cutlery, and china to match the experience.
 Plus, the five-course menu is inspired from the same time period.
 Your meal starts off with bread and appetizers, followed by Chateaubriand steak, which is cut from a trolley right beside you.
 After the main course, you are given fruit, cheese, and dessert—a meal that’s suited for a king!
 After dinner, you can take an optional tour of other sets around the area like the cockpit scene from “Airplane!”, as well as sets and props that were used in the film “The Wolf of Wall Street”.

-The cost of such an event is $490 USD for two tickets in Clipper Class, $590 for two First Class tickets, or $690 for two tickers for the Upper Deck lounge.
-The Pan Am Experience is located in Los Angeles, and is open almost every Saturday at 6:30 pm.
+The cost of such an event is $490 USD for two tickets in Clipper Class, $590 for two First Class tickets, or $690 for two tickets for the Upper Deck Lounge.
+The Pan Am Experience is located in Los Angeles and is open almost every Saturday at 6:30 pm.
 Would you want to step back in time with Pan Am?